anananan116/TinyVLM/README.md

 ![image](assets/eval_loss.png)

 Since our model is huge and took an average of 80 hrs to train, it will be difficult for us to compute an official fitting graph.
-Though the concept of overfitting is far far more complex than the graph shows when we are training models this size...
-We do have overfit because of the inherent bias of the datasets, but that's much more subtle stuff. \I think our next model will be doing more fine tuning to the current ones.
+However, from the loss graph, we didn't see any overfitting.
+I think our next model will be doing more fine tuning to the current ones.
 We can continue to collect more data and do more instruction tuning in order to add more features to our model and provide a better accuracy on handling more complex images and scenes.

 #### QA Samples